Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 ## Other

-`Backround wallpaper` : Switch the backround to an image
+`Background Wallpaper` : Switch the background to an image

-`Backround Drop` : Set the backround image.
+`Background Image` : Set the background image.
 If you the a very high quality it can take a bit of time

 `Regenerate Random Spectre` : Regenerate the default spectre when there are no Music